charanravi-online/charanravi-online/README.md

 **`A Tech enthusiast, technically.`**

 Hi there!
-I'm Charan, a software developer with expertise in various programming languages and technologies such as Dart, Flutter, HTML and more.
+I'm Charan, a software developer with expertise in various programming languages and technologies such as Python, Dart, Flutter, HTML and more.
 I have several years of experience developing software solutions for various clients, and I'm passionate about staying up-to-date with the latest industry trends and technologies.
 I'm excited to connect with like-minded individuals and collaborate on innovative projects.

 ---